Carlosrincong/AWS-Solutions-Architect-Associate/Machine Learning/README.md

 ## Amazon Lex and Connect
 - Lex: same technology that power Alexa.
 Helps build Call Center bots or Chatbots
 - Connect: cloud-based virtual contact center.
 Create contact flows and receive calls, who can be integrated with a CRM

+## Amazon Comprehended
+- Natural Leanguage Processing: find insights and relationships in text
+- Analize customer interactions to find the customer experience